Skip to main content

 Statutory Filings in the United Arab Emirates (UAE):

-While the UAE’s payroll compliance system does not involve the typical statutory filings found in many other countries, it does demand a comprehensive understanding of the UAEFTS process.
-Employers must collaborate closely with financial institutions to meet their pension contribution obligations efficiently and in compliance with UAE regulations.
+While the UAE’s payroll compliance system does not involve the typical wage income tax filings found in many other countries, it does demand a comprehensive understanding of WPS, pension compliance where applicable, and the broader VAT and Corporate Tax framework.
+Employers must collaborate closely with financial institutions and authorities to meet their obligations efficiently and in compliance with UAE regulations.

 Payroll Outsourcing in UAE